 Example Parquet Format

-While Parquet is a binary format and not typically human-readable, its structure can be described as follows:
+Parquet is a binary format and is not typically human-readable.
+Its logical structure looks like this:

 Name | Age | City |